Magisk-Modules-Alt-Repo/microg_installer/README.md

 # microG Installer

-This is a Magisk module that install microG GmsCore and DroidGuard Helper to `/system/priv-app`.
+This is a Magisk module that installs microG GmsCore and DroidGuard Helper to `/system/priv-app`.

 ## Why you might want to use it?